Edith Butler Pier Boardwalk Renewal

 Later in 2026, maintenance work will be undertaken on the boat lock.
 This work will require a temporary closure for boats and will be planned for the winter months to minimise disruption for boat owners.
 Further details on this maintenance program will be provided in the coming months, and Council will liaise closely with stakeholders and the community to ensure timely communication.

-The contractor, McMahon Services, will utilise their existing site compound within Tarniwarra Reserve, North Esplanade, until April 2026.
+The contractor, McMahon Services, will utilise their existing site compound within Tarniwarra Reserve, North Esplanade, until project completion.
 The site compound is half the size of the existing site compound during the State Government’s Patawalonga South Gates upgrade project in 2024-25.
 The current fence alignment will be retained, except for the BBQ and bench area, which will be returned to public use.

 The reserve will be restored to its original condition after the project.